smetroid/xterm/README.md

-# xterm
+# system
-xterm settings/hortcuts for various tools I use
+System settings and hortcuts for various tools I use.